Occupational Therapy Assistant Application Process

 - Complete the required OTA Writing Sample.
 This form is included in the application.

-- Obtain an RCC transfer credit evaluation, if applicable.
+- Obtain RCC transfer credit evaluation, if applicable.

 - Obtain RCC verification of prior degree, if applicable.

-- Obtain an RCC transcript and/or schedule, if applicable.
+- Obtain RCC transcript and/or schedule, if applicable.

-- Obtain a grade of C or higher in BIO 110 (Anatomy & Physiology I).
+- Have earned a grade of C+ or higher in BIO 110 (Anatomy & Physiology I).

-I understand that applications are reviewed and students are accepted on a rolling basis.
 Only completed applications will be considered for acceptance to the Occupational Therapy Assistant Program.
-Any incomplete applications will be returned to the student before being considered for acceptance.
+Incomplete applications will not be considered.

 English & Mathematics Requirements:

-A. Before enrolling in occupational therapy concentration courses, all students must take the English and mathematics assessments given by the College to identify academic areas that require strengthening and to provide for enrollment in appropriate support courses.
+- Before enrolling in occupational therapy concentration courses, all students must take the English and mathematics assessments given by the College to identify academic areas that require strengthening and to provide for enrollment in appropriate support courses.
 There are no exceptions from the mathematics and English assessments.
+Depending on the placement, students may be required to enroll in ENG 082/092 and/or MAT 065.
+101E/048E.

 A grade of C is the minimum passing grade for all Liberal Arts courses in the occupational therapy curriculum.
 All OTA courses in the curriculum require a final grade of C+ or better.
 Re-taking an OCC course requires a final grade of at least a B-.

-If a student fails two courses with the OCC designation or fails the same OCC course twice, the student will be counseled out of the program.
+If a student fails two courses with the OCC designation or fails the same OCC course twice, the student will be dismissed from the OTA program.

-If a student is counseled out of the occupational therapy program they will not be considered for reentry sooner than one year.
+If a student is dismissed from the OTA program they will not be considered for reentry sooner than one year.
 Prior to reentry the student must successfully pass the current final exams of each occupational therapy course they previously passed if they want those credits to be accepted for the current program.

 All occupational therapy concentration courses, (courses designated OCC) excluding Level II Fieldwork must be completed within eight semesters.
-Level II fieldwork must be completed in 18 months following completion of academic coursework.
+Level II fieldwork must be completed within 18 months following completion of academic coursework.

 All students must be advised by the OTA Program chair (or designee) in order to register for any OTA course(s).
-Any student who registers for courses without advisement may be counseled out of the program.
+Any student who registers for courses without advisement may be dismissed from the OTA program.

 The Academic Fieldwork Coordinator arranges all Level I and Level II fieldwork placements.
 Students must refer any inquiries, concerns, or comments to the Coordinator and not the clinical site directly.

-Level I fieldwork is part of a final grade earned for the OTA course.
-Any fieldwork not successfully completed will result in a failure for that course.
+Level I fieldwork is a required component of the final grade earned for all OTA course with a fieldwork requirement.
+Level I fieldwork not successfully completed will result in a failure for that course.